charlesneimog/OScofo/README.md

 ## Technical Foundations

-o.scofo~ leverages several concepts developed by many researches:
+o.scofo~ uses several concepts developed by many researches:

+* Score Language: It is very based on the `scofo` (by Miller Puckette) and `antescofo~` (by Arshia Cont) language.
 * Pitch Comparison: Utilizes the Kullback-Leibler (KL) Divergence method for pitch comparison as presented by Arshia Cont in 2008 and 2010.
 * Rhythm Synchronization: Integrates theories of rhythm synchronization developed by Edward Large and Mari Riess Jones (1999) and Edward Large and Caroline Palmer (2002).
+* Descriptors:
-* Descriptors: Employs descriptors from Willian Brent's timbreIDLib project for analyzing and identifying timbral characteristics.
+    - Employs descriptors from Willian Brent's timbreIDLib project for analyzing and identifying timbral characteristics.
+    - Also we use the FFTW for FFT routines.